School Districts Suing JUUL

 Engineering an Epidemic

+Recent regulatory actions and legislation have targeted JUUL and other vape makers in an effort to put the brakes on the epidemic, including raising the legal vaping age, banning vapes within city limits, and restricting vape flavors.
 While such efforts throw obstacles in the path of minors seeking to buy JUUL products, they aren’t enough to stop and reverse the trend.
 JUUL invested millions of dollars in designing its products and ad campaigns with youth in mind, solidly positioning itself as an iconic must-have product among middle and high school students.

 Researchers have also found that teens are four times more prone to trying conventional tobacco cigarettes if they have ever vaped.
 Big Tobacco knows this, which is why Altria, the world’s largest cigarette manufacturer, invested billions of dollars in JUUL.